 In the Qing Dynasty, lions were often found in pairs at the entrance of the temples and residence.
 This male lion, one of a pair, is differentiated from its counterpart by the orb under its foot.
-The orb may be associated with zhu, the pearl of supremecy and the symbol of soverign authority.
+The orb may be associated with zhu, the pearl of supremacy and the symbol of sovereign authority.

-The lion is not indigenous to China, so its apperance was only known through drawings or hearsay.
-The Perkingese pug and the tiger, both native to China, became substitute models for the beasts, making the description of lions in China often appear unrealistic.
+The lion is not indigenous to China, so its appearance was only known through drawings or hearsay.
+The Pekinese pug and the tiger, both native to China, became substitute models for the beasts, making the description of lions in China often appear unrealistic.

 Current & Past Exhibitions: